facebookresearch/RAM/projects/autodata/README.md

 For verifiable tasks (using an LLM verifier), we require that majority vote over the strong solver is correct, while majority vote over the weak solver is wrong.
 For non-verifiable tasks, we require a gap in quality as measured by the judge, e.g. given rubrics generated by Challenger LLM.
-The main agent analyzes the report from the judge (that includes the solver’s outputs), and if this criteria is not fulfilled, then it continues to modify the input prompt sent to the Challenger LLM given these new learnings, to try and make a new example until the criteria is met.
+The main agent analyzes the report from the judge (that includes the solver’s outputs), and if the criterion is not fulfilled, then it continues to modify the input prompt sent to the Challenger LLM given these new learnings, to try and make a new example until the criteria is met.